This article was updated on September 19, 2018.

 Rebels With a Cause

 The newest generation differs significantly from their predecessors.
-As noted by a recent Sparks and Honey study, they multitask across five screens on average (mobile device, TV, laptop, music player, gaming console, etc.).
+As noted by a Sparks and Honey study, they multitask across five screens on average (mobile device, TV, laptop, music player, gaming console, etc.).
 The previous generation used three.
 Their attention span is four seconds shorter, from 12 seconds to just eight.
 They're also prone to limited situational awareness; they don't always notice what's going on around them.

-According to Forbes, however, Z's have a different social outlook.
+According to Forbes, however, Gen Zer's have a different social outlook.
 Growing up in a post-9/11 world full of economic instability, they tend to be more cautious and security-minded than millennials.
 They're rebels with a cause — worried about the state of the world, less willing to conform, but ready to make real change.

 How do small and midsize businesses (SMB) capture Gen Z customers?
 For one, Gen Zers don't enjoy being tracked or monitored.
 For SMBs, attracting the Gen Z customer means developing a niche product, positioning it in the right social media channel and not forcing the issue.
-Consider midmarket company AwesomenessTV, which now serves as common ground for many popular YouTube channels.
-As noted by AdAge, the company capitalized on Gen Z loyalty to this medium by opening a retail shop featuring merchandise from various YouTubers — and has enjoyed marked success.
+Consider midmarket organization AwesomenessTV, which now serves as common ground for many popular YouTube channels.
+As noted by AdAge, the organization capitalized on Gen Z loyalty to this medium by opening a retail shop featuring merchandise from various YouTubers — and has enjoyed marked success.

 How do Gen Z employees fare?
 As noted by Business News Daily, Gen Zers believe they need to work harder than previous generations to achieve a fulfilling professional life.
 They're doubtful that retirement is possible by age 60 and, unlike their millennial counterparts, don't have any problem staying at the same company for their entire career.
 They do have expectations: 64 percent want opportunity for career growth, 38 percent want an honest boss and 21 percent want someone to mentor.